WageCalculator

 Reportable fringe benefits

 Even if FBT-exempt (EV), the grossed-up value of the car benefit is reported as a 'reportable fringe benefit amount' on your payment summary.
 This can affect your Medicare levy surcharge, HECS repayment rate, and family tax benefit thresholds.
+If that is relevant to you, the HECS/HELP repayment guide and income tax guide show where those amounts flow through.

 Frequently Asked Questions